Madrid trip header est

 Day Trip to Warner Bros.
 Movie World

 Madrid is now home to Spain’s best theme park, Warner Bros, which brings a real Hollywood flavour to this Spanish city.
 There are five themed areas to enjoy, adrenaline inducing roller-coasters, a vast array of restaurants, rides and shows for all ages.
-Get up close and personal with Yogi Bear, Tom and Jerry and even Batman
+Get up close and personal with Yogi Bear, Tom and Jerry and even Batman!

 Day trip to Toledo & Aranjuez